Mendocino County Court Records

 Email: records@mendocinosheriff.org

-The Sheriff’s Office operates a Jail Inmate Locator where users can search current booking information by name, subject number, or booking number.
-The California Department of Corrections and Rehabilitation also maintains the California Incarcerated Records and Information Search (CIRIS) portal for searching state prison inmate records.
+The Sheriff's Office also operates a Jail Inmate Locator where you can search current booking information by name, subject number, or booking number.
+For state prison records, the California Department of Corrections and Rehabilitation maintains the California Incarcerated Records and Information Search (CIRIS) portal.

 Restricted criminal records:

-Criminal records that are sealed or expunged by court order, juvenile criminal matters, active investigation files, sexual assault victim information, confidential informant identities, and details from confidential plea agreements are not available for public inspection.
+Sealed or expunged cases, juvenile criminal matters, active investigation files, sexual assault victim information, confidential informant identities, and details from confidential plea agreements are not available for public inspection.

 Mendocino County Civil Court Records

-The Civil Division of the Mendocino County Superior Court handles all non-criminal litigation, organized into three jurisdictional tiers based on the amount in dispute.
+The Civil Division of the Mendocino County Superior Court handles all non-criminal litigation, organized into three tiers based on the dollar amount in dispute.

 Civil case jurisdiction:

-- Unlimited Civil — Claims exceeding $25,000, as well as cases involving family law, probate, guardianship, conservatorship, juvenile dependency, name changes, and adoption.
+• Unlimited Civil — Claims exceeding $25,000, as well as family law, probate, guardianship, conservatorship, juvenile dependency, name changes, and adoption.

 Civil Division contact: